akuklev/LiterateKotlin/README.md

 Invoking `j.state` must create an instant snapshot of those properties; all properties must be data-only, i.e. of primitive or purely algebraic data type.

 ## Strong object typing
 Eventually, structured concurrency should be generalized to structured ownership, with a general notion of managed object and managing scopes.
-Kotlinesque coroutine scopes and Rustacean lifetimes are managing scopes, jobs and shared mutable variables are respective managed objects, governed by separation logic.
+Kotlinesque coroutine scopes and Rustacean lifetimes are examples of _managing scopes_; while jobs and shared mutable variables are respective _managed objects_, governed by the rules of separation logic specific to their respective managing scopes.
 Redistributable references to managed objects can be faithfully treated as values, types of which are path-dependent (in Scala sense) on their respective managing scopes (cs.Job, lt.Var).
 Thus, to handle them, it would suffice to support full-blown PDTs and allow passing objects (coroutine scopes, lifetimes, etc.) not only as arguments, but alternatively as parameters, e.g. `fun <cs : CoroutineScope> example(v : cs.MutRef<Int>)`.

 Besides managed objects, there are exclusively owned objects (cf. uniqueness typing).
-References to those cannot be copied or passed arbitrarily, so they must be marked syntactically as being non-values.
+References to such objects cannot be copied or passed arbitrarily, so they must be marked syntactically as being non-values.
 When a method gets them as arguments, the respective arguments must be annotated either `my obj` or `borrow obj` in case the object is returned back to the call site after completion.
 A local “variable” containing an exclusively-owned object should be declared `my obj` instead of `val obj`, e.g. `my job = lunch someCoroutine(…)` or `my o = object : SomeInterface {…}`.
 Exclusively owned objects appear most frequently as receivers (`this`).
 Owing to smart casts, strong typing for exclusively-owned objects can be piggybacked on the existing Kotlin type system by extending the syntax and semantics for interfaces.
-The resulting type system fragment would closely reassemble the system by F. Pfennig and A. Das from “[Verified Linear Session-Typed Concurrent Programming](https://www.cs.cmu.edu/~fp/papers/ppdp20.pdf)”, see also <https://www.cs.cmu.edu/~fp/papers/lmcs22a.pdf> for a primer on possible concise syntax.
+The resulting type system fragment would closely reassemble the system by F. Pfennig and A. Das from “[Verified Linear Session-Typed Concurrent Programming](https://www.cs.cmu.edu/~fp/papers/ppdp20.pdf)”, see also [“Rast: A Language for Resource-Aware Session Types”](https://www.cs.cmu.edu/~fp/papers/lmcs22a.pdf) by the same authors for a primer on possible concise syntax.

 The third kind of objects are the external/standalone objects (resources), such as filesystem and database: those are properly handled by a capability system like that in Scala 3.

 # Conclusion and outlook
 In this memo, we have outlined the vision and rationale behind Literate Kotlin, a variant of Kotlin tailored for literate programming and academic use.
 By addressing the limitations of Kotlin in its current form, we aim to bridge the gap between the language's inherent strengths and the specific needs of educational and research contexts.

-Our proposed changes, while radical, are superficial and in the most part easy to implement.
+Our proposed changes, while radical, are superficial and for the most part easy to implement.
 We believe that by enhancing readability, expressiveness, and typographic quality according to our propositions, Literate Kotlin can serve as a powerful tool for educators, researchers, and anyone who values clarity and precision in code presentation.

 The adjustments to syntax and appearance, along with the suggested behavioral modifications and semantic extensions, are designed to make Literate Kotlin a viable alternative for those who currently rely on pseudocode or other languages for illustrative purposes.
 We are confident that these enhancements will not only benefit the academic community, but also contribute to the broader Kotlin ecosystem by promoting a more versatile and expressive language.